 Bakker, Piet.
 "Michael Sweerts" (2017).
-In The Leiden Collection Catalogue, 3rd ed.
-Edited by Arthur K. Wheelock Jr. and Lara Yeager-Crasselt.
-New York, 2020-. https://theleidencollection.com/artists/michielsweerts/ (archived August 2020).
+In The Leiden Collection Catalogue, 4th ed.
+Edited by Arthur K. Wheelock Jr. and Elizabeth Nogrady with Caroline Van Cauwenberge.
+New York, 2023-. https://theleidencollection.com/artists/michiel-sweerts/ (accessed April 25, 2024).

 A PDF of every version of this biography is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.